Magnus was a documentary director and series producer before founding Firefly, later re-named Dragonfly, with Nick Curwin in 2004.

 She is currently on maternity leave.

-Lucie joined The Garden as Series Producer in January 2016 and is currently overseeing a new series of 24 Hours in A&E at St George's, Tooting.
-Prior to this she spent 5 years working as a freelance Producer/Director on a variety of factual productions including the first series of 24 Hours in Police Custody, 24 Hours in A&E and Superhospital (The Garden) Educating Cardiff (Twofour) and Confessions of a Teacher (Silver River).
+Lucie joined The Garden as Series Producer in January 2016 and is currently overseeing a new series of 24 Hours in A&E at St George's.
+Prior to this she spent five years working as a freelance Producer/Director on a variety of factual productions including the first series of 24 Hours in Police Custody, 24 Hours in A&E and Superhospital, Educating Cardiff and Confessions of a Teacher (C4).

 Lucie began her career in the Arts & History department at the BBC on strands such as The Proms, Classic Britannia and Filthy Cities before working as a Producer at a range of leading indies.

 Liz first joined The Garden in 2011.
-Her credits include BAFTA-nominated series Keeping Britain Alive: A Day in the life of the NHS for BBC2, 24 Hours in Police Custody, Crucifixion, Inside Rolls-Royce for Channel 4 and Virgin Atlantic: Up in The Air for ITV.
+Her credits include BAFTA-nominated series Keeping Britain Alive: A Day in the life of the NHS (BBC2), 24 Hours in Police Custody, Crucifixion, Inside Rolls-Royce (C4) and Virgin Atlantic: Up in The Air (ITV).

 Sam joined The Garden in 2014.
-His credits include Channel 4’s 24 Hours In A&E, BBC4’s All Aboard!
-The Country Bus, and as part of the development team he’s helped win numerous commissions from the BBC, ITV and Channel 4.
+His credits include 24 Hours In A&E (C4), All Aboard!
+The Country Bus (BBC4), and as part of the development team he’s helped win numerous commissions from the BBC, ITV and Channel 4.

 Before working at The Garden, Sam developed and produced programmes for a string of indies including Mentorn Media, Blast!
 Films and Raw TV.
-His previous credits include Saving Lives At Sea and The Town That Never Retired, both for BBC One, as well as Mary’s Silver Service for Channel 4.
+His previous credits include Saving Lives At Sea and The Town That Never Retired (BBC1), as well as Mary’s Silver Service (C4).